isyanghou/6keys/docs/en/Six-Keys_Criticality_QA.md

 > **🌀 Core Idea**
 > The "self" is not a thing, but a process—the continuous, stable path traced by our conscious state through its high-dimensional space.

-### ❓ 5-9.
-Why does psychological time stretch and contract?
+### ❓ 問題 5-9：問題 5-9：問題 5-9：Why does psychological time stretch and contract?
 (Happy times fly by, boring moments drag on)

 **💡 Answer:**